-Rhode Island's rivers and streams connected to coastal waters are essential to the life cycles of certain migratory species of fish that spend portions of their lives in both fresh and salt waters. (see box) These include American eel, river herring, American shad and Atlantic salmon among others.
+Rhode Island's rivers and streams are essential to the life cycles of certain migratory species of fish that spend portions of their lives in both fresh and salt waters.
+These include American eel, river herring, American shad and Atlantic salmon among others.
 DEM has identified watersheds considered suitable for anadromous fish restoration through improvements to fish passage.
+See further discussion in Part 6.